 Managing your bankroll can be challenging, but it's definitely worth the effort.
 If you do it right, you'll get to win more and play longer.
 Any seasoned casino player would agree that there are only a few things more disheartening than losing all of your money within an hour of arriving at the casino.

 If you're not sure how to manage your bankroll more effectively, we have 5 useful tips you can use during your next trip to a casino:

 1. Get a good welcome bonus.

-It’s free cash.
-Most casinos offer a welcome bonus to new players if they sign up.
+It's free cash.
+Most casinos offer a welcome or sign-up bonus to new players if they sign up.
 Some require a deposit.
-Some welcome bonuses are extremely generous; others are paltry (like $10), but it’s still free money!
+Some welcome bonuses are extremely generous; others are paltry (like $10), but it's still free money!

 If you're strapped for cash, you can find a casino that offers an attractive welcome bonus offer without a deposit.
 You can take that bonus and use tried-and-true gambling strategies (for example, the blackjack basic strategy) to try and make that money grow.

 This is one of the most common mistakes seasoned players and novices alike could ever make at a casino.
 It's natural to want to recoup your losses, but you'll probably end up losing even more money.
 You need to know when it's time quit.
 Here are a few tips and tricks you can use to bring yourself to cut your losses and walk away:

 - Set a time and money limit, whichever comes first.
 Let's say you bring $500, and you have three hours to kill at the casino.
 You tell yourself, 'I will leave when I'm down to $250, or when those three hours are up.
 Try not to lose more than 50% of the money you bring into the casino.
 Setting a time and money limit and strictly enforcing it will help you walk away before losing all of your money.

 - Take frequent breaks.
 There are a lot of emotions involved in gambling, and taking frequent breaks will help you keep them in check.
 You can take cigarette breaks, snack breaks, or restroom breaks.